iilab/openmentoring-content/en/topics/practice-1-emergencies/5-web-attack/3-4-learn.md

 As soon as you have regained control, review your needs and decide between a secure hosting provider or simply continuing with your DDoS mitigation service
 <br>
+> DDoS mitigation services protect your website from being overloaded